-- (2) Includes 9,103,528 shares of CXApp Class A Common Stock underlying the private warrants. - (3) Pursuant to the Sponsor Support Agreement, the Sponsor and related parties have, subject to the limitation set forth therein, forfeited 22,224 shares of CXApp Common Stock (as of immediately prior to the consummation of the Merger). - (4) Reflects the redemptions of 230,328 KINS public shares prior to Closing. - (5) The business address of Sponsor is Four Palo Alto Square, Suite 200, 3000 El Camino Real, Palo Alto, CA 94306.
+- (6) Pursuant to the Sponsor Support Agreement, the Sponsor and related parties have agreed, subject to the limitation set forth therein, to forfeit 22,224 shares of CXApp Common Stock (as of immediately prior to the consummation of the Merger). - (7) Reflects the redemptions of 230,328 KINS public shares prior to Closing.